 User Exits The Organization Or Termination

-8. When a user is no longer with a company, a request is submitted to remove the user's access to all organizational resources and disable or remove the user from the organization's databases.
+8. When a user is no longer with a company, a Service Request is submitted to remove the user's access to all organizational resources and disable or remove the user from the organization's databases.

-9. The request to remove the user's access and account is approved, depending on business policies and legal requirements.
+9. The request to remove the user's access and account is approved, depending on business policies, legal requirements, and workflows.

 10. The final stage of the user provisioning lifecycle typically removes the user's records from all applications, services, and digital resources.